-And cost-efficiently because in the early stages you have a lower risk of missing deadlines, you can stick to the plan, and save on material, manufacturing, and physical prototypes.
-These three points hold true for simulation in general, no matter if you are using on-premise simulation solutions or a cloud-based solution like SimScale, this is the ultimate value simulation delivers.
+And cost-efficiently because, in the early stages, you have a lower risk of missing deadlines, you can stick to the plan, and save on material, manufacturing, and physical prototypes.
+These three points hold true for simulation in general, no matter if you are using on-premises simulation solutions or a cloud-based solution like SimScale, this is the ultimate value simulation delivers.

 Why do you think sharing simulation projects and providing free access to simulation is important?

 David: Historically, simulation has been a huge investment for a company, both in terms of computing power and simulation software.
 That’s the reason why it was mainly developed and reserved for CAE specialists.
 We saw the opportunity to make CAE simulation methods accessible to everyone, specialists and non-specialists alike—allowing those with more experience to share their know-how with others through our free community plan.
 This way experienced engineers can have free access to simulation and less experienced users can learn from them and use their simulation setups as templates for their own simulation projects.
 This is a win-win situation for everyone, that’s what we’re aiming for.

 David: Each time we can contribute to a company being able to ship a better product and as a result have more satisfied customers, we’ve done a good job.
 This is our purpose: helping engineers to develop the best product they possibly can.